 Spleen Deficiency Causing Crohn’s Disease

 According to TCM, the a proper Spleen function is necessary for healthy digestion and a diet high in raw or cold foods will injure the Spleen and Stomach.
-Chron's disease may have a familial cause (see Kidney below) with a genetic disposition to Spleen Qi Deficieny, as the Spleen is central to proper digestion in Chinese medicine.
-Consider our organic Restore the Middle Way formula!
+Chron's disease may have a familial cause (see Kidney below) with a genetic disposition to Spleen Qi Deficiency, as the Spleen is central to proper digestion in Chinese medicine.

 Liver Heat Contributing to Crohn’s Disease